Home Employee

 Important

-- The duration of any unpaid leave must be reported to us by your employer prior to commencement.
+- The duration of any unpaid leave must be reported to us by your employer prior to commencement (Duration min.
+1 month up to max.
+24 months from commencement).

 - The amounts (risk contribution and administrative costs) will be charged in full to your employer, who will settle with you how they are to be divided.